Ben Hutchinson

-Benjamin Lloyd Phillip Hutchinson (born 27 November 1987) is an English footballer who plays for Carlton Town as a striker.
+Benjamin Lloyd Phillip Hutchinson (born 27 November 1987) is an English footballer who played for Carlton Town as a striker.

 Club career

 Early career

 Hutchinson's performances for Arnold Town in the FA Youth Cup during the 2005–06 season saw him watched by numerous scouts.
 After scoring four goals in the 7–1 win over Dunston, Middlesbrough lined up and completed the signing of Hutchinson in the hours before the January 2006 transfer window ended.
 The transfer deal was worth up to £100,000 based on appearances.

 Middlesbrough

 Hutchinson established himself in the Under-18 side before moving up to the reserves, before going on loan at Billingham Synthonia.
 After starting 2007–08 with the reserves, and scoring three goals in three games, he made the first team squad for the game versus Tottenham Hotspur in the League Cup, though he was an unused substitute.

 Injuries to most of the first team strike force saw him make his first senior Middlesbrough appearance in the Premier League game away at Manchester City on 7 October 2007, after coming on as substitute for fellow reserve striker Tom Craddock.
 He marked his debut with a goal in the final minutes of the match, though it was only a consolation goal as the team went down to a 3–1 defeat.
 He made his first start as a lone striker on 5 January 2008 away at Bristol City in the FA Cup third round.